 I also relied on the work of the other writers and researchers who have updated this list over the last few years to help evaluate the quality of the apps we tested.
 Data collection isn't an exciting, fast-moving category, so if you've read this article in the past, you'll notice that our picks are relatively consistent—this year, one app fell off the list and another was added.

 And now, onto the best software for data collection.

 Best data collection app for pre-filling form data

 Device Magic (Web, iOS, Android)

-As an added benefit, Device Magic integrates with Zapier, so you can do things like automatically send a Slack message to your team when you receive a new form submission, or add new Google Sheets rows based on form data.
+As an added benefit, Device Magic integrates with Zapier, so you can use almost any app as a Destination.
+This allows you to do things like automatically send a Slack message to your team when you receive a new form submission, or add new Google Sheets rows based on form data.

 Add new rows to Google Sheets from new Device Magic form submissions

-Device Magic Pricing: Free 14-day trial of all features; the free plan includes unlimited forms and submissions for one device.
-The Professional plan is $25 per device with a minimum of three devices.
+Device Magic pricing: Free 14-day trial of all features; the free plan includes unlimited forms and submissions for one device.
+The Professional plan is $30 per device per month with a minimum of three devices.
 The Dispatch feature and Zapier integrations are only available with the Enterprise plan (get a custom quote).